SomeWeekendReading/someweekendreading.github.io/_posts/2024-08-17-education-and-antisemitism.md

-And lest anyone think this sort of conclusion-jumping is only on the right (though maybe it's _mostly_ on the right?), a similar prejudice was expressed against the "creation theories" of the French priest Lema&icirc;tre.
-That phrasing is full of bait to make one suspect the usual conservative religious creation theory crap; in fact [Georges Lema&icirc;tre](https://en.wikipedia.org/wiki/Georges_Lema%C3%AEtre), while genuinely a French priest, was also a physicist involved in the application of General Relativity to the theory of an expanding universe and ultimately the Big Bang.
+And lest anyone think this sort of conclusion-jumping is only on the right (though maybe it's _mostly_ on the right?), a similar prejudice was expressed against the "creation theories" of the French Catholic priest Lema&icirc;tre.
+That phrasing is full of bait to make one suspect the usual conservative religious creation theory crap; in fact [Georges Lema&icirc;tre](https://en.wikipedia.org/wiki/Georges_Lema%C3%AEtre), while genuinely a French Catholic priest, was also a physicist involved in the application of General Relativity to the theory of an expanding universe and ultimately the Big Bang.
 It doesn't get any more respectable than that.
 So the suspicion was just my tribe's deep, and well-earned suspicion of religious nuts messing with education.